Donald Trump now banned from countries including Canada and UK as convicted felon

 Donald Trump’s felony conviction now means he’s banned from a host of countries including Canada and UK

-There are 37 countries that bar felons from entering, even to visit.
+There are nearly 40 countries that bar felons from entering, even to visit.

 Now that Donald Trump is a convicted felon, his list of countries to visit has gotten much shorter.